sakshi-rah/Sakshi_Rahangdale_DOM_final_17th_Sep_23/README.md

 ## Sakshi_Rahangdale_DOM_final_17th_Sep_23
 **The-Kitchen:** This is my HTML, CSS, JS & JS-DOM base Project for the Restaurant  Reservation System. there are some common pages like Home, Category, Menu, About, Contact, Reservation, Login & Signup.

-## We've been making healthy food last for 5 years, We are Served healthy food since 2018.
+## We've been making healthy food last for 5 years, We have been healthy food since 2018.

 Our journey began with a simple idea: to create a place where people can savor exceptional food, unwind in a cozy ambiance, and make lasting memories with friends and family.